Everyday Items To Relieve Back Pain Fast

 Outside of taking more painkillers, is there a simple way to relieve your back pain?

 While they might not be as good as a trip to the chiropractor, I've compiled a list of everyday items that can provide at least temporary relief from your back pain.
+Want more?
+Check out 6 Exercises to improve posture and reduce back pain!

 If you're looking for a quick fix, you're bound to have one of these lying around the house to aid you in your relief.